pythontime/tac-live_terraform_3_30_23/lab-01/01-instructions.md

 # Lab 01 - Install Terraform
+> Note: See the README for more information about this entire repository.

 Welcome to the first lab!
 In this lab you will install the Terraform CLI on to your system.
 Remember, in this course, I am demonstrating on a Debian Linux virtual machine.
 Let's go!